US to pay farmers US$15-US$150 per acre from August, part of US$16-billion trade aid

 The program covers farmers who produce 29 commodity crops, including soybean, corn, wheat, sorghum and upland cotton.
 It also covers dairy and hog farmers, as well as farms that grow 10 different specialty crops - including almonds, pistachios, walnuts, cranberries and fresh sweet cherries.

-The number of farm acres that could not be planted due to weather was at a historic level this year, USDA officials said, adding the department was still working to finalize its estimate.
+The number of farm acres that could not be planted due to weather was at a historic level this year, USDA officials said, adding the department was still working to finalise its estimate.

-(Reporting by Humeyra Pamuk; additional reporting by P.J.
-Huffstutter and Caroline Stauffer; editing by Jonathan Oatis and Bernadette Baum)